-The Frontier Science theme aims to encourage and support research that falls outside the priorities of the other three research themes, but within Australia’s national research priorities.
-While the focus on environmental policy-related science in the first three themes is driven by government needs, the Australian Antarctic Science Program will continue to support excellent new science.
+The Frontier Science theme aims to encourage and support high quality research that falls outside the priorities of the other research themes, but within Australia’s national research priorities [PDF].

-Sites within the Australian Antarctic Territory (AAT) may soon become the focus of major international investment in astronomical infrastructure.
+Sites within the Australian Antarctic Territory (AAT) are the focus of major international investment in astronomical infrastructure.
 This will provide an opportunity for Australian astronomers to continue to play a leading role in the characterisation and understanding of these sites and continue to engage with the international community to ensure that the advantages of Antarctica as a platform for scientific observations can be fully realised.

 Human biology and medicine